mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### CssVarsProvider and extendTheme

 The `CssVarsProvider` and `extendTheme` APIs are now stable.
-If you already use them in v5, you can now drop the experimental prefix.
+If you're already using them in v5 you can now drop the experimental prefix:

 ```diff
 - import { experimental_extendTheme as extendTheme, Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';
 + import { extendTheme, CssVarsProvider } from '@mui/material/styles';
 ```

-Check out the [CSS theme variables page](/material-ui/customization/css-theme-variables/overview/) to learn more about it.
+See [CSS theme variables](/material-ui/customization/css-theme-variables/overview/) for more details.

 ### Add styles for specific color modes

-Material UI v6 introduces a new utility for adding styles to specific color modes called `theme.applyStyles`.
-It's designed to replace `theme.palette.mode` when applying light or dark styles.
+Material UI v6 introduces a new utility for adding styles to specific color modes called `theme.applyStyles`, designed to replace `theme.palette.mode` when applying light or dark styles:

 ```diff
  const MyComponent = styled('button')(({ theme }) => ({